 More History of the Hickory Log Artifacts Project

-In 1994, construction of a new Walmart in Canton opened the doors to this discovery.
+In 1995, construction of a new Walmart in Canton opened the doors to this discovery.
 When contractors encountered archaeological materials, Walmart reacted as a good corporate citizen, suspending construction so a scientific excavation could be made.
 The actual work was funded by the Army Corps of Engineers and accomplished by Archaeologist Paul Webb’s Atlanta-based firm.
 Billy Hasty, Reinhardt University Board of Trustees Chair, was Canton city attorney at the time.
-He recalled his amazement when he saw pottery and stone tools that dated to the time of Christ -and before- as well as the remnants of Cherokee life.
+He recalls his amazement when he saw pottery and stone tools that dated to the time of Christ -and before- as well as the remnants of Cherokee life.
 He said, “It was incredible to hold in my hand an object used by Native people thousands of years before Canton existed.”

 The Department of Natural Resources (DNR) assigned an official name to the site: “Hickory Log” after a small creek that enters the Etowah River there.
 Later, Webb’s company was acquired by TRC Solutions, and Paul relocated, taking the artifacts with him to TRC’s facility in Chapel Hill, North Carolina.
 For 18 years, Paul has worked with this and other collections.
 It has been a slow process.
 Organizing and analyzing them takes time.
 At the urging of Billy Hasty, Heritage Center Director Joe Kitchens located the collection and contacted Webb in late 2010.